The Massachusetts Institute of Technology East Campus House Committee By-laws

 - The CPW Committee shall be responsible for the planning and execution of CPW activities, and for the coordination of these activities with the Dormitory Council and the MIT Housing and Admissions Offices.

-- The Bad Ideas Committee shall be responsible for the planning and execution of Bad Ideas activities, and for the coordination of these activities with the Dormitory Council and the MIT Housing and EHS.
+- The Bad Ideas Committee shall be responsible for the planning and execution of Bad Ideas activities, and for the coordination of these activities with the Dormitory Council and the MIT Housing Office and EHS.

 - East Campus Historian shall act as maintainer of the dorm's social and physical history, and should encourage further research, outreach, and interest in EC's past.

 - The Bike Committee (hereafter referred to as "BikeComm") shall be responsible for maintaining EC’s bike maintenance tools and pump.

 - The Game Room Committee (hereafter referred to as "GameComm") shall be responsible for the management and maintenance of all games and recreational equipment that belong to East Campus.

 - The Sports Committee (hereafter referred to as "JockComm") supervises EC's IM sports teams.

 - The Dining Committee (hereafter referred to as "NomComm") shall also be responsible for organizing periodic cooking classes for members of the dormitory.

 - The Web Committee (hereafter referred to as "WebComm") shall be responsible for maintaining EC's Athena locker and website, as well as the EC server room.

 - The AV Committee (hereafter referred to as "AVComm") supervises and maintains East Campus’ audiovisual equipment, including sound and light setups, as well as the Talbot lounge projector.